mohamedbenothman-lab/speech_recognition_chat_bot/README.md

 - The `static/` folder is created automatically on first run.
 - NLTK data (`punkt`, `wordnet`) is downloaded automatically on startup.
 - If no model files are found, run `training_chat_bot.py` first.

+## About

+This project is a direct, hands-on application of the Natural Language Processing concepts I studied at university.
+It started as a way to put theory into practice — combining speech recognition, ML-based intent classification, and text processing into one working system.

+The project is still a work in progress.
+I actively improve and expand it as I learn more, so expect it to keep evolving.